Julian Bond: Georgia General Assembly

+1986 Congressional campaign

 Bond ran for the United States House of Representatives from Georgia's 5th congressional district (encompassing Atlanta) in 1986.
-He lost the Democratic nomination in a primary runoff to rival civil rights leader John Lewis in a bitter contest.
-During the campaign, Bond was accused of using cocaine and other drugs.
+He lost the Democratic nomination in a primary runoff to rival civil rights leader John Lewis in a major upset.
+In the initial round, Lewis had finished in second with 35%, while Bond ranked first with 47%.
+In the run-off, Lewis defeated him 52% to 48%.
+During the campaign, Bond had been accused of using cocaine and other drugs.
 Lewis challenged Bond to take a drug test; Lewis had said he took one and passed.
 Bond refused, saying the drug test was akin to McCarthyism and trivialized the issue of drugs.